-Of all traditional business functions — Sales, Marketing, Product, Growth, Operations, etc. — HR is typically seen as the most “Human”.
+Of all traditional business functions — Sales, Marketing, Product, Growth, Operations, etc. — many regard HR as the most “human.”
 Particularly in light of recent Silicon Valley HR scandals (think: the Google memo and the Uber engineer blog post), HR has become one of the most highly valued positions in tech.
 The need for robust, systematized, and equality focused HR teams has never been higher.
 So replacing it with AI can seem counterintuitive — after all, isn’t HR there to lend human support and guidance?

 Not necessarily, according the the former global head of HR at a 60+ person Silicon Valley “workplace culture” company.
 “HR consists of more than just organizing team outings and training volatile leaders,” she said.
 “There are aspects of the job that are rote and can therefore be automated.”

-Even some of the more human aspects — like diversity and inclusion — can actually be aided by the cold, hard, technical brain of AI.
-NewtonX created an ad hoc panel of 25 HR technologists to determine whether you should replace your HR team with AI.
+The cold, hard, technical brain of AI can aid even some of the more human aspects — like diversity and inclusion.
+NewtonX, one of the world’s top B2B sample providers, created an ad hoc panel of 25 HR technologists to determine whether you should replace your HR team with AI.

 How human is HR?
-What can and cannot be automated
+What is and is not automatable

 “This is not the first time that HR has been disrupted by technology, and certainly not the last” recalls the former head of HR at a multi million dollar customer service SDK.
 In the early 2,000s a number of talent management, continued education, and performance management tools cropped up, prompting tech giants to shell out billions — SAP paid $3.4 billion for SuccessFactors, Oracle paid $1.9 billion for Taleo, and IBM paid more than $1.1 billion for Kenexa.
 By 2007, the tech-enabled talent management market alone had grown to over $20 billion.

 These tools enhanced productivity by streamlining enterprise talent management.
-Now, in 2018, HR is valued for more than payroll, hiring, and compliance — it’s also valued for diversity training, company culture, benefits, talent attraction, and even employer branding.
+Now, in 2018, HR is valued for more than payroll, hiring, and compliance.
+People also value it for diversity training, company culture, benefits, talent attraction, and even employer branding.
 “I go into early stage startups who have seen disasters like Uber happen, and help them make sure they go in the opposite direction,” explained the former global head of HR.
 “This means training leaders, conducting confidential one-on-ones, establishing company events to promote employee happiness, establishing guidelines for communication, etc.”

 This change in the industry has opened it up to new and disruptive tools.
-The HR panel identified the most “human” aspects of the job (i.e. the roles that cannot be automated) as:
+The HR panel identified the most “human” aspects of the job (i.e. the roles that aren’t automatable) as: